 Creating a new Gatsby site

-This command invokes the Gatsby installer and opens an interactive CLI session where you are prompted to answer a couple of questions to have your project set up.
-Answer the questions according to the list below.
-Note that the bolded text is a text response or option selected for the question while italics text is an action to be performed.
+This command invokes the Gatsby installer and opens an interactive CLI session where you are prompted to answer questions about your project setup.
+Answer the questions according like this:

-• What would you like to call your site: Netlify Gatsby Site
+• What would you like to call your site: gatsby-netlify-site

 • What would you like to name the folder where your site will be created: Press the Enter key to accept the default